-The 2019 Plan was adopted by our board of directors on May 20, 2019 and approved by our shareholders on June 20, 2019.
-The 2019 Plan will terminate on May 20, 2029.
-The purpose of our 2019 Stock Option Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
+The 2019 Plan became effective on June 20, 2019 and will terminate on June 8, 2032, but awards granted before that date will continue in effect in accordance with their terms.
+The purpose of the 2019 Plan is to attract and retain the best available personnel for positions of substantial responsibility, to provide additional incentives to our employees, directors and consultants and to promote the success of our business.
 The 2019 Plan permits us to grant options and restricted stock as determined and administered by our Compensation Committee.

-During 2021 and 2020, no grants were made to the named executive officers under the 2019 Plan.
+The maximum aggregate number of shares that may be subject to stock option or restricted stock awards under our 2019 Plan is 1,280,000 shares of our common stock.
 Shares of common stock related to any unexercised or unvested award granted under the 2019 Plan that terminate or expire, or are subsequently forfeited or cancelled for any reason, will also become available for re-grant under the 2019 Plan.
+As of December 31, 2023, there were 908,527 shares subject to outstanding options or other awards and 333,853 shares available for issuance under the 2019 Plan.
+As of the Record Date, there were 850,747 shares subject to outstanding options or other awards and 362,344 shares available for issuance under the 2019 Plan.

-For additional detail about the 2019 Plan, see Proposal 2 of our proxy statement.
+For additional details about the 2019 Plan, see Proposal 2 of our proxy statement.